 a.
-New laws or amendments could negatively affect our provision of services.
+New laws or amendments relating to the Yahoo Japan Group or to the Internet industry as a whole could negatively affect our provision of services.

 Reports of incidents in Japan related to the viewing or posting of sensitive information or to dubious business transactions on the Internet have resulted in the move toward the application of certain legal restrictions to Internet-based information and goods distribution.
 To ensure a safe, secure, and convenient Internet environment in Japan, we comply with all laws and regulations and carry out policies and awareness campaigns in cooperation with relevant organizations.